SarahYLawrence/SQLite/README.md

 ## Introduction
 This repository will show a couple of SQL Commands used to search a database.
 The CSV files used for the database are provided.
 The code that was created and used to organize the information into the CSV files is also provided.
 Results of the SQL searches are provided.

-With the CSV files provided you do not need to run the code to create them.
-But in order to run the SQL commands to search the database you will need to do the following setup.
+In order to run the SQL commands to search the database the steps below go through how to create a database, how to add the necessary information to the database, and how to run the SQL commands.
+Note that with the CSV files provided it is not necessary to run the provided code to create them, but is still there for curious minds.

 ## Creating the Database
 Download: DB Browser for SQLite